BloomTech-Labs/CS10-workout-tracker/ReadMe.md

     * Creates a new Workout with the provided date.
     * Creates a new Performance of each Exercise referenced in the provided Routine, with the provided date.
     * Each Performance document for a specific performance of an exercise is referenced in the document for the Workout.
 Each Performance document is also referenced in the corresponding Exercise document.
+    * Finally, the Workout document is referenced in the provided User document in the `calendar` property, providing an entry point to get from the User level to more specific records.

 #### STRONGR is under construction by Amanda Phillips, Iqra Javed, Leon Bates and Xang Thao.